 Note from Tim: When I joined the Sunrise Toastmasters Club back in the mid 1990’s, I had no idea of the profound impact it would have on my career, personal growth, leadership skills, communication awareness, and the personal friendships that would develop along the way.

 The advanced sales training book “Selling To Very Important Top Officers” by Anthony Parinello directed me to Toastmasters.
 That direction lead me to being my company’s youngest salesman ranked in the top 25 nationally in consecutive years for gross profit and total sales, out of a sales team of 1200.
 As my income continued to grow through the communication skills I was exercising at Toastmasters, I began to explore other areas such as leadership skills and mentoring by moving on to being a club officer, then President, then Area Governor, and competing in speech competitions beyond my club.
 Through this, I found the courage to break away from corporate life to start an internet web development business with my wife (www.abetterweb.com) so that I was able spend more time with my family and more thoroughly enjoy my work.
 Many of our current clients were introduced to us through friends at Sunrise Toastmasters going back as far as 20 years.
-Since our business has always been done remotely, a few years after the youngest of our five daughters went off to college, my wife and I decided to move to Hawaii and travel.
+Since our business has always been done remotely, a few years after the youngest of our children daughters went off to college, my wife and I decided to move to Hawaii and travel.
 Everywhere we went, a Toastmasters Club greeted us with open arms and invited us to participate.
-We visited Toastmasters Clubs in Hawaii, Germany, Austria, Netherlands, Ireland, California, Maryland, Virginia, Washington DC, South Carolina, etc. After years of travel, exploration, and reflection, in April of this year we moved our home base back to the east coast, now in Greensboro NC., to be closer to our grown children and new grand children.
+We visited Toastmasters Clubs in Hawaii, Germany, Austria, Netherlands, Ireland, California, Maryland, Virginia, Washington DC, South Carolina, etc. After years of travel, exploration, and reflection, recently we moved our home base back to the east coast, now in Greensboro NC., to be closer to our grown children and new grand children.